GauravvDev/Daybook-app-/README.md

 ## The part I actually care about

 There's no sign-up.
 No ads.
 Nothing gets sent anywhere it all just lives on your device, and it installs like a real app on your phone.
 I wanted something private, not another service quietly collecting my mood logs.

+**Your data, plainly :** No sign-up, no server, no analytics, no ads.
+Everything is written to your browser's own storage on your own device — which also means it doesn't sync between devices, and clearing your browsing data clears it.
+There's a one-tap JSON export for backups, and the app asks your browser to protect its storage from automatic cleanup.
+Terms of Use, Privacy Policy and a Health Disclaimer live in Settings → About & Legal.

 ## Run it yourself